apollographql/apollo-server/packages/apollo-server-defer/README.md

 - _Non-Nullable Types_: Deferring non-nullable types may lead to unexpected behavior when errors occur, since errors will propagate up to a nullable field.
 We do not want a deferred field to propagate errors up to its parent.
 The fields returned with the initial response should not be nulled by a deferred error - it makes things easier to reason about as all patches are strictly additive.

+- _Nesting_: @defer can be nested arbitrarily.
+For example, we can defer a list type, and defer a field on an object in the list.
+However, this brings up thorny issues about the order in which patches are returned - the patch for an outer object should be sent before the inner object, regardless of when they are resolved.
+This will simplify the logic for merging patches.

 - _@defer should apply regardless of data availability_

   - Even if the deferred fields are available in memory immediately, it should not be sent with the initial response.

+    ```
-    ```// For example, even if the entire "asset" is queried from
+    // For example, even if the entire "asset" is queried from
     // the database as a single object, we still defer sending
     // the "reviews" field
     query {